Le Cid: Performance history and "La Querelle"

 Le Cid was originally staged at the Théâtre du Marais in December 1636.
 The play was a success, although it was quite controversial due to its divergence from the standard playwriting guidelines of the time.
 The piece was groundbreaking for a few reasons.
 It had a happy ending, which was rare for "tragedies" of the time, and allowed later tragicomic playwrights to end their plays in a variety of ways.
 Critics tried to hold the play up to Aristotle's Poetics and its prescriptions, but Corneille argued that great tragic characters are inherently implausible.
 He took a difficult topic and showed, rather realistically, how it might occur.
 This disagreement and the discussions following it are known as "La Querelle du Cid," or The Quarrel of The Cid.

 After its premiere, Cardinal Richelieu asked the new Académie française to write a discussion of the merits of the play.
 Georges de Scudéry, another dramatist, wrote a critique of the play as well.
 He claimed Corneille was "deifying" himself.
 He intended to prove that the play's plot was worthless, abused the basic rules of dramatic poetry, pursues an erratic course, and all of the play's beauties are stolen.

 Jean Chapelain wrote the document for the Académie, which particularly criticizes the implausibility of Chimène's continued affection for Rodrigue after he kills her father.
 Her agreement to marry Rodrigue as the King commands made her an immoral character, Chapelain argued, which was a danger to the viewing public and their morals.
 He said implausible and immoral characters should not be featured in plays, even if they are based in history.
-Corneille ignored this and proved that plays did not need to be didactic, always showing evil being punished.
+Corneille ignored this and proved that plays did not need to be educative, always showing evil being punished.
 Plot points must be necessary, the Académie argued, historical events such as this should not be dramatized.
 Too many actions occur in a 24-hour period, and Le Cid did not conform to unity of place.

 In response to these critiques, Corneille argued that his play evoked both pity and fear.
 The characters of Rodrigue and Chimène, he noted, have virtue, which is what leads to their passions, thereby causing the misfortune.
 He argued that multiple actions worked well for a play to have a strong beginning, middle, and end.
 There is only one complete action in the play, but it can evolve through several other incomplete actions.
 The play was set in only one city, which Corneille believed should be equivalent to unity of place.